Saturday, June 29, 2024

 The table of interest is Dungeon Region Descriptors Table.
 This will give us the general look and feel of the dungeon.
 First we get Crumbling and in Ruins.
 This suggest that this particular dungeon was constructed in the days of old.
 Some of the Traps could just be the danger of ancient masonry that has finally given up.
 The second roll gives us Specific Purpose.

 So we have an ancient fun house dungeon that is falling to pieces.
 It is asssoicated with magic and is full of traps, but it also it built to house something (Specific purpose).
 So our adventure is to find the special something that is to be housed here.
 Lets say this is an old wizards tower to give it a bit more context.
-The top levels have long since crumbled down on themselves, but three is an opening to the dungeons beneath at the foot of the rubble.
+The top levels have long since crumbled down on themselves, but there is an opening to the dungeons beneath at the foot of the rubble.

 Off camera I design a mid level wizard character using tips from Black Streams: Solo Hero (Cost Free), which gives tips for a basic OSR style character to survive in solo play.
 What I end up with is a mid level Wizard who focus on exploration magics.
 The tips in Solo Hero, and a little common sense will probably see the character through to the end of the dungeon.